betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 All vendors offer *some* support for closed captioning.
 Typically, the support provided is just the *display* of captions.
 The *generation* of captions is delegated to some other service.
-For example, a *live captioner* is a person who transcribes the conversation in real-time during a meeting much like a court stenographer.
+For example, a *live captioner* is a person who transcribes the conversation in real time during a meeting, much like a court stenographer.
 Those participants who wish can then enable display of closed captions.

-Some vendors appear to already provide or plan to provide *add-on* features with automatic captioning.
+Some vendors appear already to provide or plan to provide *add-on* features with automatic captioning.

 ### <a name='live-streaming'>Live streaming</a>